Gholdengo: Promotion and reception

 Conversely, GamePro Germanys David Molke found Gholdengo to be adorable, ascribing the design to skydancers used for advertisements in places such as car dealerships.
 TheGamer editor George Foster was initially confused by the design, describing it as one of the strangest Pokémon as he thought it was a gold spray-painted tree with googly eyes, also similarly comparing it to string cheese.
 However, Foster became more accepting of the design as he noted that it had a rad energy and was a "pretty chill dude", adding that he would add it to his team "based purely on vibes."
 In an article for IGN, Rebekah Valentine lauded the design a fun choice for the 1000th Pokémon spot, describing as a "fascinating little dude" despite looking like a cereal mascot.
 Valentine praised it Pokédex entry and cover, noting the former was "a testament to this amazing little guy being beloved by Game Freak."
 Retro Dodos Anthony Wallace stated that its cool design and formidable competitive abilities made it "a truly great one" for the 1,000th design milestone, reminiscing how far the series had come since 1996; Wallace was admittedly disappointed that despite it being able to use a surfboard, Gholdengo was unable to learn the move Surf.
-Whilst noting Gimmighoul's design origins had more direct Spanish roots inline with Paldea's Iberian influences, such as Spanish conquistadors pillaging for riches and the coin-carrying Spanish folklore protagonist Patufet, Prima Games writer Daphne Fama attributed Gholdengo's design may have been inspired by cowboys from Hollywood Spaghetti western films due to its belt being slung to the side, mentioning that many such films were filmed in Spain.
+Whilst noting Gimmighoul's design origins had more direct Spanish roots inline with Paldea's Iberian influences, such as Spanish conquistadors pillaging for riches and the coin-carrying Spanish folklore protagonist Patufet, Prima Games writer Daphne Fama attributed Gholdengo's design as being inspired by cowboys from Hollywood Spaghetti western films due to its belt being slung to the side, mentioning that many such films were filmed in Spain.
 Fama also acknowledged that its "Good as Gold" ability may have been inspired by a 1927 silent film of the same name.